Cannabis Regulatory Advisory Committee

 Cannabis Regulatory Advisory Committee Notice of Regular Meeting

-Notice is given that the Cannabis Regulatory Advisory Committee (C-RAC) will hold in-person public meetings on the following dates:
+Notice is given that the Cannabis Regulatory Advisory Committee (CRAC) will hold an in-person public meeting on Wednesday, January 17, 2024, beginning at 1:30 p.m.

-Meeting agendas will be posted on the Cannabis Control Division’s website no later than 72 hours before the scheduled start of the meeting and may be accessed here: https://www.rld.nm.gov/cannabis/about/cannabis-regulatory-advisory-committee/.
-The agenda for any meeting is subject to amendment until 72 hours prior to the scheduled start of the meeting.
+Meeting agendas will be posted on the Cannabis Control Division’s website no later than seventy-two (72) hours before the scheduled start of the meeting and may be accessed here: https://ccd.rld.state.nm.us/cannabis-regulatory-advisory-committee/.
+The agenda for any meeting is subject to amendment until seventy-two (72) hours prior to the scheduled start of the meeting.
 Please check for any updates to meeting agendas that may be made prior to that deadline.

-The C-RAC invites public comment.
-Any guest wishing to provide public comment must attend the in-person meeting or register in advance to attend virtually.
-Public comments will be limited to 3 minutes per person.
-If you are unable to attend in person or virtually, written comments will be accepted, but must be received by noon the day before the meeting to ensure adequate time to compile.
+The CRAC invites public comment.
+Any guest wishing to provide public comment must register in advance to attend virtually.
+Public comments will be limited to three (3) minutes per person.
 The written comment portion is limited to 250 words.
-Please provide your full name, the business entity you represent, if any, and indicate if you would like your comment to be read aloud at the meeting.
-Email your comments to Autumn Marquez at: email@example.com.
+Please provide your full name, and the business entity you represent, if any.

-If you are an individual with a disability who needs a reader, amplifier, qualified sign language interpreter, or any other form of auxiliary aid or service to attend or participate in a hearing or meeting, please contact Autumn Marquez at (505) 469-4909 or firstname.lastname@example.org as soon as possible.
+If you are an individual with a disability who needs a reader, amplifier, qualified sign language interpreter, or any other form of auxiliary aid or service to attend or participate in a hearing or meeting, please contact Joone Tena at (505) 476-4509 or firstname.lastname@example.org as soon as possible.
 Public documents, including the agenda and minutes, can be provided in various accessible formats.

 Cannabis Regulatory Advisory Committee Members